FergusonAJ/alife_2024_replaying_adaptive_momentum/README.md

 This repo contains the supplemental material for our ALife 2024 submission.

-To view the extra plots mentioned in the main paper, see the online supplement here: (LINK)
+To view the extra plots mentioned in the main paper, see the online supplement here: [https://FergusonAJ.github.io/alife_2024_supplement/](https://FergusonAJ.github.io/alife_2024_supplement/).

 The rest of this repository contains the source code, configuration files, and analyses to replicate this work.
 These files are organized into experiments in the `experiments` subdirectory.